 Chapter 2 introduces the basic concepts of the Traveling Salesman Problem and related problems.
-Furthermore the algorithms for solving it, are described.
+Furthermore, the algorithms for solving it are described.
 This chapter, provides the knowledge necessary for further chapters of the dissertation to become understandable to the broad range of readers.
+Furthermore, it presents an interpretation of the various textbooks which represents the state of the art literature on related areas of computer science.